tylerlrhodes/blog2/content/posts/clojure-sequences-part2.md

    (lazy-seq (cons n (inf-seq (inc n))))))
 ```

-Which looks very similiar to the definition of *cons-stream* given by
+Which looks very similar to the definition of *cons-stream* given by
 SICP:
 ```Scheme
 (cons-stream <a> <b>)